NEONScience/portal-core-components/README.md

 All components rely on a customized Material UI Theme for styles and many components make use of custom React contexts to pre-load commonly used data asychronously.
 By design, all Portal Core Components are built to be as atomic as possible.
-As such, any components that require being wrapped in the NEON Theme or in one or more Portal Core Components Contexts will automatically detect if those resourcesare present and, if not, self-wrap.
+As such, any components that require being wrapped in one or more Portal Core Components Contexts will automatically detect if those resources are present and, if not, self-wrap.

 Put another way, Portal Core Components *are* atomic and can be used without having to worry about wrapping them in additional resources unless the documentation specifically states otherwise.